free-audio/clap/spec.rst

 ~~~~~~~~~~~~~~~~

 To release a plugin, call ``plugin->destroy(plugin);``.
-It is not required to deactivate the plugin prior to destroy it.
+It is required to deactivate the plugin prior to destroy it.

 Plugins collection
 ~~~~~~~~~~~~~~~~~~